 For more information about GProf, including how to register, please visit the GProf Moodle page.

 Partnership training with the University of East Anglia

 This online training is delivered in partnership with the University of East Anglia, and offers research and professional skills training in a ‘live-taught’ online format.
-Training sessions are delivered via a virtual classroom on Tuesday evenings between 7pm-9pm.

 Five different modules are available, covering:

 - Qualitative research skills

 - Quantitative research skills